corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/corda-services/service-injection.md

 }
 ```

-## Notary Service Injection
+## Notary service injection

 The `NotaryLoader` class scans for and instantiates notary services.
-The `NotaryLoader` is also responsible for using the `DependencyInjectionService` to inject dependencies annotated with `@CordaInject` into the notary service after it has been initialised.
-At time of writing there is no advantage to having a specific notary service injection interface, so any service which implements `CordaServiceInjectable` is injectable into both custom Corda services and notary services.
+The `NotaryLoader` is also responsible for using the `DependencyInjectionService` to inject dependencies annotated with `@CordaInject` into the notary service after it has been initialized.
+There is no advantage to having a specific notary service injection interface, so any service which implements `CordaServiceInjectable` is injectable into both custom Corda Services and notary services.